History of Vienna: The First Republic

 The end of the war was also the end of Austria-Hungary.
 On November 12, 1918, the Republic of Deutsch-Österreich, or German-Austria, was proclaimed in front of the parliament.
 The population was concentrated in the capital, which was often called a hydrocephalus because of this; articles in the international press had doubts about the viability of Vienna as a major European metropolis after the dissolution of Austria-Hungary.

 In 1921, Vienna was separated from surrounding Lower Austria and became a state of its own, with the mayor now equivalent in rank to a state governor.
 However, it remained the nominal capital of Lower Austria until 1986.
-The left-wing Social Democrats, who had dominated since the end of the war, were now in charge of the city administration.
+The left-wing Social Democratic Party of Austria, who had dominated since the end of the war, were now in charge of the city administration.
 "Red Vienna" was considered an international model.
 Many notable Gemeindebauten (low-cost residential estates) were built during that period.

 However, the increasing economic difficulties resulted in a political radicalization and polarisation of the political parties.
 On the social democratic side, the left-wing Republikanische Schutzbund (Republican Protective Alliance) was formed in 1923/24, which was a well-organised and well-equipped paramilitary group.
 It was opposed by the right-wing Heimwehr ("Home Guard"), which had been formed after the end of the war from local guards and similar combat units.

 In May 1923, in the presence of President Michael Hainisch, the First World Congress of Jewish Women was inaugurated at the Hofburg.